-The smoothing value removes atypical spikes and dips from your data.
+Below the search box, you can also set parameters such as the date range and “smoothing.”
+The latter value removes atypical spikes and dips from your data.
 Lower smoothing values are more precise, while higher values reveal deeper trends only.

 The corpus is the text collection that the Ngram Viewer will examine.
-The default of “English” is acceptable for casual browsing, but it can be highly academic.
+The default of “English” is acceptable for casual browsing but can be highly academic.

 “English Fiction” will more closely reflect common language.
-The standard “English” corpus can be non-fiction heavy, with plenty of technical words.
-Google offers brief explanations of what each corpus contains.
+The standard “English” corpus can be non-fiction heavy with plenty of technical words.

 The Ngram Viewer will display the relative frequency of your search terms in a single graph.
-Hover over the graph’s lines to see precise data points.
+Here, you can hover over the graph’s lines to see precise data points.

-Use the asterisk (“*”) in your search terms as a wildcard.
+You can also use an asterisk in your search terms as a wildcard.
 For example, “Bachelor of *” would return results for many Bachelor’s degrees.

-To find all the inflections of a term, append the “_INF” text command.
-This searches for every inflection of the attached word, like the various forms of “to be” in English.
+To find all the inflections of a term, append the “_INF” modifier.

-If a word includes many parts of speech, you can append text operators to be specific.
+If a word includes many parts of speech, you can be more specific using text operators.
 The valid parts of speech in Google’s database include all of the following:

 - _ADJ_: adjective (fast, large, smart)